rkdarst/presentation-kickstart/index.rst

 * Me

   * Computational researcher for 15 years
-  * Five years ago, HPC team
+  * Five years ago, joined HPC team
   * Now, usability and teaching of computing

 * Aalto Scientific Computing

+  * Aalto University, Finland
   * Small team, nine people
   * We can't really operate on an industrial scale, instead we operate based on passion and complementing the big people.